Tomohisa Yamashita

 Tomohisa Yamashita (山下 智久, Yamashita Tomohisa), also widely known as Yamapi (山P, YamaP), or Tomo, is a Japanese singer, actor, and TV host.

-Yamashita joined the Japanese talent agency Johnny & Associates as a trainee in 1996 (age 11) and made his small acting debut for NHK's Shonentachi (1998) and has been active on Japanese TV since then.
-Yamashita made his official CD debut as part of idol group NEWS in 2004 and later debuted as a soloist in 2006.
-He got his successful acting career after an interesting portrayal as Kusano Akira for the hit drama Nobuta Wo Produce (2005).
-His biggest break as an actor came in 2006 when he landed his first lead role for popular drama Kurosagi.
-On October 7, 2011, Johnny & Associates announced that Yamashita and Ryo Nishikido were no longer members of NEWS, and Yamashita would be concentrating on his solo projects as actor and solo singer/idol.
-His solo music label was under Warner Music Japan until 2016.
-In mid-2018, Yamashita's music label moved to Sony Music Japan; however, Sony only managed Yamashita's music activities while his main career management remain under Johnny & Associates, which he left on October 31, 2020.
-As early as 2019, he signed a brokerage contract with Westbrook Entertainment, a brokerage company opened by Will Smith as he aspires to reach global audiences and overseas business territory.
+Yamashita joined the Japanese talent agency Johnny & Associates as a trainee in 1996 and made his small acting debut for NHK's Shonentachi (1998).
+He made his musical debut as part of idol group NEWS in 2004 and later debuted as a soloist in 2006.
+He launched his acting career after portraying Kusano Akira in the hit drama Nobuta Wo Produce (2005).
+His first major role was in 2006 when he landed the title role in Kurosagi.
+In October 2011, Johnny & Associates announced that Yamashita would no longer be a member of NEWS, and he would be concentrating on his solo projects as an actor and solo singer.
+He released his solo music under Warner Music Japan until 2016.
+In mid-2018, Yamashita began releasing music under Sony Music Japan; however, Johnny & Associates continued to manage the rest of his activities, though he left the agency in October 2020.
+As early as 2019, he signed a brokerage contract with Westbrook Entertainment, a brokerage company opened by Will Smith, to reach global audiences.

-Yamashita is widely known for his many popular dramas such as Nobuta Wo Produce, Kurosagi, Proposal Daisakusen, Buzzer Beat, Code Blue series, From Five To Nine 5-ji Kara 9-ji Made: Watashi ni Koi Shita Obōsan and more.
-His latest movie Code Blue the movie (2018) was the highest-grossing domestic movie In Japan for the year 2018 and #5 for all-time highest-grossing live action movies in Japan.
+Yamashita is widely known for his many popular dramas such as Nobuta wo Produce (2005), Kurosagi (2006), Operation Love (2007), Buzzer Beat (2009), Code Blue, and 5→9 From Five to Nine (2015).
+His latest movie Code Blue: The Movie (2018) was the highest-grossing domestic movie in Japan that year and ranked 5th for all-time highest-grossing live action movies in Japan.